-- Communication Skills: Two Transfer Module courses in English composition, plus a minimum of one course in speech communication for a total of 9 semester hours. - Mathematics and Computer Science: At least one course in mathematics that meets Transfer Module criteria of building on three years of college preparatory or equivalent mathematics.
-In addition, a minimum of one course in computer science (Transfer Module or Non-Transfer Module), either a microcomputer applications or a computer programming course to total at least 6 semester hours - Natural Sciences: A minimum of 6 Transfer Module credit hours, including at least one laboratory course. - Social and Behavioral Sciences: A minimum of 9 Transfer Module credit hours, selected from at least two subject areas. - Arts and Humanities: A minimum of 9 Transfer Module credit hours selected from at least two areas. - Additional electives to make up 36-40 total hours of Transfer Module Courses.
+- Communication Skills: Two Transfer Module courses in English composition, plus a minimum of one course in speech communication for a total of 9 semester hours. - Mathematics Statistics, and Logic: At least one course in mathematics that meets Transfer Module criteria of building on three years of college preparatory or equivalent mathematics, for a total of at least 3 semester hours - Natural Sciences: A minimum of 6 Transfer Module credit hours, including at least one laboratory course. - Social and Behavioral Sciences: A minimum of 6 Transfer Module credit hours. - Arts and Humanities: A minimum of 6 Transfer Module credit hours. - Additional electives to make up 36-40 total hours of Transfer Module Courses based on chosen curriculum, Ohio Guided Pathway Transfer, and/or Ohio Transfer Module using transfer approved courses.